lumagateinc/Resource-Scheduler/docs/README.md

 **STEP 1: Check the FAQs**

-Begin by checking our FAQs to see if your question is answered there.
+Begin by checking our [FAQs Page](/FAQs.md) to see if your question is answered there.
 If it is not, proceed to STEP 2.

 **STEP 2: Screenshot your Claims**